webcreate/infinite-ajax-scroll/CONTRIBUTING.md

 ## Bugs

+### Issue Tracker

+We are using [Github Issues](https://github.com/webcreate/infinite-ajax-scroll/issues) for issue tracking.
+Before filing a new issue, try to make sure your problem does not already exist.

 ### Reporting New Issues

 The best way to get your bug fixed is to provide a reduced test case or a live url.
 This